Smutsia

+Ground pangolins reach sexual maturity at around 5–7 years of age.
+The species is described as polygynous: one male will mate with multiple females, but females tend to mate with only a single male.
+The gestation period lasts for 139 days, with each pregnancy yielding a single offspring.
+Mothers and their young shelter underground until the pups reach 2 to 4 weeks of age, at which stage they are carried outside the nest, though they remain with their mothers for 3 months.

 Etymology

 British naturalist John Edward Gray named Smutsia for South African naturalist Johannes Smuts (1808–1869), the first South African to write a treatise on mammals in 1832 (in which he described the species Manis temminckii).